 The repayment of the debt related to the general obligation bonds is accounted for in the District's Bond Interest and Redemption Fund which is part of the District's basic financial statements.
 Proceeds received in excess of debt are added to the maturity amount and amortized to interest expense over the life of the liability are recognized in the basic financial statements of the District.
-The difference between the reacquisition price and the net carrying amount on refunded debt is deferred and amortized as a component of interest expense over the life of the basic financial statements of the District.
+The difference between the reacquisition price and the net carrying amount on refunded debt is deferred and amortized as a component of interest expense over the life of the new debt are recognized in the basic financial statements of the District.

-NOTE 4 PURCHASE COMMITMENTS AND CONTINGENCIES
+NOTE 4 CONSTRUCTION COMMITMENTS AND CONTINGENCIES

-Purchase Commitments
+Construction Commitments

-As of June 30, 2020, the District was committed under various capital expenditure purchase agreements for bond projects totaling approximately \$35.2 million.
+As of June 30, 2024, the District was committed under various capital expenditure purchase agreements for bond projects totaling approximately \$76.3 million.